danfuzz/bayou/local-modules/@bayou/server-top/README.md

 command-line options.
 The intent is for this to have everything needed to handle server invocation _except_ for injected dependencies.

+**Note:** The act of importing this module causes initialization of the Babel runtime (including hooking up polyfills) and the patching of Node's stack trace generator to respect source maps.

 **TODO:** This module is a work-in-progress and does not yet contain as much code as it ultimately should.